-Friday, July 15, 2022 will mark the third annual National Clean Beauty Day.
+Saturday, July 15, 2023 marks the fourth annual National Clean Beauty Day.

 The brand Juice Beauty founded National Clean Beauty Day back in 2020.
 The company created the holiday not only to honor being in business for 15 years, but also to “celebrate the entire clean beauty movement.”

 Entrepreneur and environmentalist Karen Behnke was inspired to start Juice Beauty while she was pregnant in her 40s.
 As explained on the Juice Beauty website, Behnke struggled to find pregnancy-safe skincare products that actually worked when it came to fighting fine lines and other skin concerns.